davidperrenoud/tend-token/README.md

 ### Contract Verification
 The final step for the MainNet deployment is the contract verificationSmart contract verification.

-This can be dome on [Etherscan](https://etherscan.io/address/<REAL_ADDRESS_HERE>).
+This can be done on [Etherscan](https://etherscan.io/address/<REAL_ADDRESS_HERE>).
 - Click on the `Contract Creation` link in the `to` column
 - Click on the `Contract Code` link

 Fill in the following data.
 ```
 Contract Address:       <REAL_ADDRESS_HERE>
-Contract Name:          IcoCrowdsale
+Contract Name:          TokenCrowdsale
 Compiler:               v0.4.18+commit.9cf6e910
 Optimization:           YES
-Solidity Contract Code: <Copy & Paste from ./build/bundle/IcoCrowdsale_all.sol>
+Solidity Contract Code: <Copy & Paste from ./build/bundle/TokenCrowdsale_all.sol>
 Constructor Arguments:  <ABI from abiEncode.js>
 ```
 - paste the result from __contract verification__ into `Constructor Arguments ABI-encoded`